-First Semester Second Semester CSME 1435 Orien to Instr of Cosm 4 CSME 2449 Cosmetology Instructor III CSME 1434 Cosmetology Instructor I 4 CSME 2444 Cosmetology Instructor IV CSME 2414 Cosmetology Instructor II 4 CSME 2445 Instruction Theory & Operation TOTAL 12 TOTAL TOTAL DEGREE HOURS
+CSME 2449 Cosmetology Instructor III 4

+CSME 2444 Cosmetology Instructor IV 4

+CSME 2445 Instruction Theory & Operation 4

+TOTAL 12

+TOTAL DEGREE HOURS 24

 Criminal Justice (Abilene Only)

 The Criminal Justice program offers an Associate in Applied Science Degree, Level I, and Level II certificates.
 The field of criminal justice offers a career of unending challenge and public service.
 At no time in this nation's history has there been a greater need for qualified, well-educated and dedicated criminal justice professionals.
 The criminal justice courses in this plan are recommended by T.C.L.E.O.S.E.
 Possible career opportunities include: police officer, corrections officer, law enforcement, and probation officer.
 Some CRIJ courses will transfer to various 4-year universities.
 Students should consult their intended transfer institution regarding course selections, bachelor degree requirements and transferability.